Quick Start

 1. Launch the Dev Environment

-- Installs Lima (macOS) if not present
+- Installs Lima if not present

-- Creates and starts a Lima VM with nested virtualization
+- Creates and starts a Lima VM with

-- Installs Firecracker inside the Lima VM
+/dev/kvm - Installs Nix and Firecracker inside the Lima VM

 - Drops you into the Lima VM shell